 So you have your alliance partner and your list.
 What do you do now?
 Your next step is for each of the local players to place a dino in the same sanctuary.
 This will share that sanctuary with both alliances and all 100 people will be able to interact with it through their respective alliance menu.
 You should place dinos that are at the top of both alliances lists so you have the most people interacting with them.

-The first 2 days of a shared sanctuary are crucial.
-Since your dino will stay in the sanctuary for 48 hours, but it is only shared with the alliance for 24 hours you must keep 2 spots open until you are able to level the sanctuary up.
+Previously, sanctuaries were only shared with the alliance for 24 hours so that made coordination difficult at the beginning.
+Now we have a 3 day share and that has tremendously helped relieve the stress of an alliance losing a santuary.
+In fact, you can fill it up at the very beginning without much worry as long as you are able to continue to level it daily.
 Having a group chat where sanctuary organizers can communicate with each other will help tremendously since you can't see how much time is left on each other's sanctuary.
 Stagger the placement of dinos so you have some coming out at different times instead of all at once and make sure to give yourself time to place before it is no longer shared with the alliance.